hxreborn/waybar-claude-code/README.md

 #custom-claude-code:hover {
   color: #ff8c00;
 }

+/* Nerd Font required for tooltip icons */ tooltip {
+  font-family: "MesloLGSDZ Nerd Font", "CaskaydiaCove Nerd Font", monospace;
+}

+tooltip label {
+  font-family: "MesloLGSDZ Nerd Font", "CaskaydiaCove Nerd Font", monospace;
+}
 ```

+**Note:** The tooltip displays icons (, , , ) which require a [Nerd Font](https://www.nerdfonts.com/) to render properly.
+Install any Nerd Font and reference it in the CSS `font-family`.

-See [examples/](examples/) for basic configuration and styling examples.
+See [examples/](examples/) for complete configuration and styling examples.

 ## Usage

-Hover over the module to see detailed metrics:
+Hover over the 󰜡 icon to see detailed metrics:

 ```
-Requests: 42 | Tokens: 1.2M
-Cost: $0.45 | Reset: 2h 15m
+ Active Block (resets in 3h 45m - 18h30)
+ Requests: 110
+ Tokens: 2.8M (1.5M in / 1.3M out)
+ Cost: $1.47 @ $0.38/h
 ```

+Reset time uses 24-hour format and rounds to the nearest hour if within 2 minutes (e.g., `17:59` → `18h`).

 ## License